jessfraz/blog/content/post/the-life-of-a-github-action.md

 - The pull request is merged.
 - The branch lingers around until the end of time and eats away at the part of my soul that likes everything to be clean.

 Let's focus on my pain of the lingering branches.
 This is totally a problem right?
-So let's solve it by creating an Action to clean delete branches after the pull request has been merged.
+So let's solve it by creating an Action to delete branches after the pull request has been merged.

 All the code for this action lives [here](https://github.com/jessfraz/branch-cleanup-action) if you want to skip ahead.